 To remove a mistaken license recognition phrase:

-1.On the menu bar, under Configuration, click Software Library.
+1.On the menu bar, under Data Management, click Software Library.

 The Software Library page appears, which gives you access to your Definitive Software Library.
 This includes both the global DSL maintained by Ivanti, and your personal DSL for items that are specific to your estate.